PricelyticsHub/Green-Index/README.md

 Data in this repository consists of CSV files:

-- *Calculated Greenness.csv*: Converted value of GSV images in the *DATA* folder
+- *Calculated Greenness.csv*: Converted value data of GSV images in the *DATA* folder
 - *Data.csv*: Location of transaction sample data
 - *Street Greenness.csv*: Calculated street greenness and its location
 - *Green Index_Spatial Interpolation.csv*: Adjusted green index by implementing spatial interpolation